cagatayp0/170501033_CagatayParlar/README.md

 ### Database Connection

 Now it's able to insert, search and delete students in the database.
-Following images shows a quick demonstration.
+Following images show a quick demonstration.

 #### Insert Student in a Database